-Day trading stocks require a great deal of focus.
+Day trading stocks requires a great deal of focus.
 That said, to be at your best, you should be well rested, alert, and calm.
-Now, there are many reasons why being up early has its advantages.
+Now, there are many reasons why being up early for the stock pre-market has its advantages.

 Typically, companies release stories before and after the market closes.
 It allows traders to digest the information before the market opens.
 That’s why earnings are released before or after the market closes.

 That said, company press releases are not the only information that gets distributed in the morning.
 For example, many Wall Street research firms will issue recommendations, upgrades/downgrades, before the market opens.
 These are market catalysts, because they cause market traders to take action.

 By getting an early start to the day, you’ll have a chance to check up on the news and catalysts.
 And if you’re Jason Bond, you’ll want to be up early to take profits from your overnight positions.